akihironagai/wrkflw/README.md

 ## Limitations

 ### Supported Features
-- ✅ Basic workflow syntax and validation (all YAML syntax checks, required fields, and structure)
+- ✅ Basic workflow syntax and validation (all YAML syntax checks, required fields, and structure) with proper exit codes for CI/CD integration
 - ✅ Job dependency resolution and parallel execution (all jobs with correct 'needs' relationships are executed in the right order, and independent jobs run in parallel)
 - ✅ Matrix builds (supported for reasonable matrix sizes; very large matrices may be slow or resource-intensive)
 - ✅ Environment variables and GitHub context (all standard GitHub Actions environment variables and context objects are emulated)